Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Model

 \subsection{Neuron Model}

 Following the setting of \cite{seung1993Simple, toyoizumi2006Fisher}, we consider a network of stochastically firing spiking neurons.

-The membrane potential $u_i(t)$ of each neuron $i$ is determined by the sum of stimulus-dependent external input $h_i(t, \theta)$ and recurrent synaptic inputs from other neurons:
+The membrane potential $u_i(t)$ of each neuron $i$ is given by the sum of stimulus-dependent external input $h_i(t, \theta)$ and recurrent synaptic inputs from other neurons:

-where $w_{ij}(t)$ represents the time-dependent synaptic strength from neuron $j$ to neuron $i$ at time $t$, more precisely, the amplitude of the excitatory postsynaptic potential (EPSP) jump that would occur if a spike arrived at time $t$.
-The function $\epsilon(t) = e^{-t/\tau_m} \Theta(t)$ represents the causal EPSP kernel with membrane time constant $\tau_m$, where $\Theta(t)$ is the Heaviside step function.
+where $t_j^{f_j}$ denotes the time of the $f_j$-th spike of presynaptic neuron $j$, and $\sum_{t_j^{f_j}}$ denotes a sum over all of its spike times.
+The time-dependent synaptic strength $w_{ij}(t)$ represents the amplitude of the excitatory postsynaptic potential (EPSP) generated at neuron $i$ by a spike from neuron $j$ arriving at time $t$.
+The kernel $\epsilon (t) = e^{-t/\tau_m}\Theta(t)$ describes a causal EPSP with membrane time constant $\tau_m$, where $\Theta(t)$ is the Heaviside step function.

 For stochastic firing, we assume that the instantaneous firing rate $\rho_i(t)$ is determined by a nonlinear function $g(u)$ of the membrane potential, without considering refractory periods or membrane potential reset: $\rho_i(t) = g(u_i(t))$.
 Consequently, neuronal firing follows an inhomogeneous Poisson process.
 We primarily consider an exponential activation function $g(u) = g_c e^{\beta(u-u_c)}$, where $\beta$ controls the gain, and $u_c$ is the threshold.
-Our results remain qualitatively similar for other reasonable activation functions, such as the sigmoid function $g(u) = g_M [1+e^{-\beta(u-u_c)}]^{-1}$.
-This model can be viewed as a special case of the spike response model.
+Our results remain qualitatively similar for other reasonable activation functions, such as the sigmoid function.
+This model can be viewed as a special case of the spike response model \cite{gerstner2014Neuronal}.
 Furthermore, we assume that spike generation is conditionally independent across neurons given the membrane potential and spike history, thereby neglecting common noise sources.